-The preceding information serves as the ASD prepared in accordance with 30 TAC §352.951(e) and supports the position that the SSL for cobalt identified at AD-28 during assessment monitoring in June 2022 was not due to a release from the WBAP.
+The preceding information serves as the ASD prepared in accordance with 30 TAC §352.951(e) and supports the position that the SSL for cobalt identified at AD-28 during assessment monitoring in November 2022 was not due to a release from the WBAP.
 The identified SSL should instead be attributed to natural variation in the underlying geology, including the presence of pyrite and goethite in the solid aquifer material.
-Therefore, no further action is warranted, and the Pirkey WBAP will remain in the assessment monitoring program.
-Certification of this ASD by a qualified professional engineer is provided in Attachment D.
+Certification of this ASD by a qualified professional engineer is provided in Attachment E.